codepath-collab/practice-problems/README.md

 - feel free to include any files of your code solutions/progress
 - ask questions in the dicussion tab of the group
-- problems covered in the advanced group will be posted within the file associated with that week
+- all problems covered in the advanced group will be posted within the file associated with that week
 - use this to increase your github activity! :)

 <strong>posting a solution?</strong>